Lowe homers as Rays overcome Ohtani to defeat Angels 3-1

 ANAHEIM, Calif.
+(AP) — Shohei Ohtani worked five scoreless innings for the first time in three years, but it wasn’t enough for the Los Angeles Angels to snap out of their slump.

-(AP) — Brandon Lowe hit a three-run homer and the Tampa Bay Rays were able to overcome five scoreless innings from Los Angeles’ Shohei Ohtani, rallying for a 3-1 victory over the Angels Wednesday night.
+Brandon Lowe’s three-run homer in the seventh inning allowed the Tampa Bay Rays to rally for a 3-1 victory Wednesday night.
+Tampa Bay has won four straight and go for its first four-game sweep at Angel Stadium since 2012 on Thursday.

 Lowe went deep to center off Junior Guerra (2-1) in the seventh after Brett Phillips led off the inning with a walk and Willy Adames flared a single to left.

-Lowe is batting only .194, but is 9 for 33 with two home runs in his last nine games.
+“It was good to hit the ball that solid and see it leave the yard.
+It was able to give us a little bit of breathing room,” said Lowe, who is batting only .194, but is 9 for 33 with two home runs in his last nine games.

 The Rays’ rally dampened what had been a solid outing for Ohtani, who didn’t allow a run through five innings for the first time in his last 10 starts, dating back to 2018.
 The right-hander went five-plus innings, with the only hit against him being Phillips’ single in the second.